Tubu Kevichüsa: Funeral

 At the funeral, Razhukhrielie Kevichüsa, the eldest brother said:

 “We forgive those who have done this.”

 Khrielie Kevichüsa also said the same at the funeral of Tubu's elder brother Chalie Kevichüsa in 1992.

 On his tombstone at the Kevichüsa's Family Burial Ground is engraved, the Bible verse Isaiah 49:4 from the New International Version:

 I have labored in vain; I have spent my strength for nothing at all.

 Yet what is due me is in the Lord’s hand, and my reward is with my God.

 NSCN-IM's response

 Deepak Dewan, the Political Editor of North East Sun asked Thuingaleng Muivah in Bangkok, Thailand, on the killing of Kevichüsa, Muivah said:

-“His brother (Tubu) deserved to be shot.
+“His (Chalie's) brother deserved to be shot.
 And we don't make any secret of it.
 You know how Tubu behaved.
 How he started condemning everybody.
 He did not have any regard for any national workers.
 And he started projecting himself as a person who was all in all.”